 If MetLife denies your claim, you may appeal the decision.
 Upon your written request, MetLife will provide you free of charge with copies of documents, records and other information relevant to your claim.
 You must submit your appeal to MetLife at the address indicated on the claim form within 180 days of receiving MetLife's decision.
 Appeals must be in writing and must include at least the following information:

-- Name of Employee
+- Name of Employee;

-- Name of the Plan
+- Name of the Plan;

-- Reference to the initial decision
+- Reference to the initial decision; and

-- An explanation why you are appealing the initial determination
+- An explanation why you are appealing the initial determination.

 As part of your appeal, you may submit any written comments, documents, records, or other information relating to your claim.